 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Bugge, Bug, Buge, Bugg, Buggs, Buggy, Buggie and others.

 Early Notables of the Buggay family (pre 1700)

-More information is included under the topic Early Buggay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Buggay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Buggay family to Ireland

 Some of the Buggay family moved to Ireland, but this topic is not covered in this excerpt.